isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Chop Wah On</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     Founded in 1916, Chop Wah On is Singapore’s oldest medicated oil and balm Co.
-Our products carry our trademark registered in Singapore, Hong <br />
+Our products carry our trademark registered in Singapore, Hong Kong and China.
+In 2015, we were a winner of the SPBA - Heritage Brand.
+In 2019, the Singapore Book of Records certified us as Singapore’s oldest medicated oil and balm manufacturer and Singapore’s first and best selling crocodile oil manufacturer.<br />
                     <a href="https://www.lazada.sg/shop/chop-wah-on/">Purchase now</a>
                 </p>
             </div>